 If you will apply to a faculty-led program, you are not required to attend an information session; however, you are welcome to do so.

 5) Want to apply right away?
 If you already have a program in mind or you found a strong match, find your program in Aztecs Abroad, then click the “Apply Now” button during open application cycles.
+Please note many programs still require completion of the online Advising phase and meeting with a study abroad advisor prior to beginning a program-specific application.

 - Pay a deposit and reserve your space - Some programs are open to all students and available on a first-come, first-served basis, where you can apply, pay a deposit and reserve your spot.
 Often this applies to many of the summer, winter break, or spring break options.